If you’re like me, you’ve probably got stubborn stains on your concrete floor that you can’t get rid of.

 It’s almost like the floor got a new lease on life!

-The first thing you’ll notice about the GP66 Miracle Cleaner is the smell.
 I have very little sense of smell, but this has a strong chemical smell as soon as you start using it.
-Be sure to have good ventilation when you’re using this cleaner.
+Be sure to have good garage ventilation when you’re using this cleaner.

-After the Oil Eater, I was a little disappointed with the cleanup of the GP66 Miracle Cleaner.
-I don’t want to take anything away from this product, because it still FAR EXCEEDED my expectations.
+After the Oil Eater, I was slightly disappointed with the cleanup of the GP66 Miracle Cleaner.
+Still, I don’t want to take anything away from this product because it still exceeded my expectations.

-I think if you catch the stains quickly, the GP66 is going to clean it up with no problem whatsoever.
-But it’s going to struggle a bit with existing stains.
+If you catch the stains quickly, the GP66 will clean them up with no problem.
+But it’s going to struggle a bit with older stains on your concrete floors.

-A second application and some more elbow grease picked up a lot of the remainder of the stain.
-There’s still some areas where it looked like the stain permanently discolored the concrete, but there’s not much you can do about that.
+A second application and some more elbow grease picked up much of the remaining stain.
+There are still some areas where it looked like the stain permanently discolored the concrete, but there’s not much you can do about that.